-Although the most obvious sign is that you have mice in your house, of course, seeing live or dead mice in your house.
-But there are plenty of other signs that can tell you that a mouse infestation may be building.
+Although the most obvious sign is actually seeing live or dead mice in your house, there are plenty of other signs that can tell you that a mouse infestation may be building.
 These include:

-- runw...ays - narrow pathways where dust and dirt have been swept clean, grease marks are noticeable, or urine trails can be seen under black light.
+- Runways—narrow pathways where dust and dirt have been swept clean, grease marks... are noticeable, or urine trails can be seen under a black light

 02 of 12

-How Do I Know If It Is a Mouse or a Rat?
+How Do I Know If It's a Mouse or a Rat?

 Mice are much smaller than rats.
-Mice are about 2 to 3 1/2 inches in length – plus another 3 to 4 inches of tail.
+Adult mice are about 7 1/2 inches in length, including the tail.
 The most common rats in the U.S. are the Norway rat and the roof rat.
-They will be about 14 to 16 inches in length, with tail length varying by species.
+They are about 14 to 16 inches in length, with tail length varying by species.

 03 of 12